 For many visitors to Jackson, Jackson Hole Mountain Resort (JHMR), one of the best ski resorts in the country, if not the world, is the main event.
-And the opening of the new Teton Lift in December 2015, which provides access to some dramatic new backcountry terrain as well as three new groomed runs, will only boost JHMR’s esteem.
+And the opening of the Teton Lift in December 2015, added access to some dramatic new backcountry terrain as well as three new groomed runs boosted JHMR’s esteem.

 The resort has a big reputation among those who live and breathe for powder or dream of testing their mettle on the infamous Corbet's Couloir.
 But don’t worry if you’re a beginner or intermediate skier; there are plenty of options for mellower runs, too.
 Stay near on the runs serviced by the Teewinot Quad Chair and Eagle's Rest lifts out of Teton Village if you're looking to stay on greens, and continue up the Apres Vous Quad Chair for some fun easier blue runs.

 JHMR offers a wide array of terrain for skiers of all kinds - Zach Dischner.

 But, while it's the best known of Jackson-area resorts, JHMR isn’t the only place to ski in Jackson Hole.
 Snow King Mountain is located literally right in the town and, with full-day lift tickets going for around $50 instead of JHMR's $120+, is certainly the more affordable option (and kids under 5 ski for free, making it a great choice for families).
 If you’re looking for a night skiing adventure, this is where you’ll find it—as well as other fun activities like ice climbing and even a winter roller coaster .

 Adventures off the Slopes